maxslug/mikrotik_maxslug/README.md

 #### cAP AP Wireless Features

-Quite frankly, they are lacking a lot on the software-based features like MIMO, DFS, Beam Forming, Handoff Protocols, Spectral Scan etc.
+They are lacking on the software-based features like MIMO, DFS, Beam Forming, Handoff Protocols, Spectral Scan etc.

-Mikrotik runs their own driver, and it seems to be stuck in the 802.11n era.
+Mikrotik runs their own driver, and it seems to be developed in the 802.11n era.
 The chipsets in these devices support these features, but they are not enabled.
 If I had to guess, I would say it's probably a mixture of licensing from the chipset vendor, mountains of software development, and regulatory issues that make it difficult for Mirkotik.

+It's not a deal breaker, I'm still getting great performance.

 One promising recent development is the porting of OpenWRT to these devices.
-I'll probably do this once the dust settles, even though it will mean losing CAPSMan, which I enjoy.
+I'll probably do this once the dust settles, even though it will mean losing CAPSMan, which I happen to enjoy.

 ## References